ThaoDoann/AmpHacks_12/README.md

 Walter is here to answer these questions in a simple but clear way.

 You can ask Walter anything you want to know about finance, litarally everything.

+Especially if you are a youth who just wants to create a financial plan for life, this is the service for you.

 No need to wait or make an appointment, meet Walter right away!